 About the Reliable Public Power Provider (RP3) Program

-The Association’s RP3 program is based on industry-recognized leading practices in four important disciplines:
+APPA’s RP3 program is based on industry-recognized leading practices in four important disciplines:

 - Workforce Development